Bird Watching in Flores

 Flores Birds

-One of the colourful bee-eaters spotted just outside of Labuan Bajo, Flores
+A Rainbow Bee-eater was spotted just outside of Labuan Bajo, Flores.

-For me, being a beginner birder, I use very basic equipment for this hobby, especially because I travel quite a bit, hence wear and tear plus damage is my main concerns.
+As a beginner birder, I use fundamental equipment for this hobby, mainly because I travel quite a bit; hence, wear and tear plus damage are my main concerns.

-My birding equipment is a Nikon D5100 DSLR camera with a 300mm Nikkor Telephoto Lens, an Omicron Barbet RF 8x32 Binoculars, a Cabin Zero Bag, and mid-range tripod.
+My birding equipment for the Flores trip is a Nikon D5100 DSLR camera with a 300mm Nikkor Telephoto Lens, an Omicron Barbet RF 8x32 Binoculars, a Cabin Zero Bag, and a mid-range tripod.

-The beauty of travelling from place to place in a short time is that you get to see multiple places, but for the serious birder, this would be frustrating.
+The beauty of travelling from place to place quickly is that you get to see multiple places, but for the serious birder, this would be frustrating.

-Well, for my work, I only have very little time to bird watch or photograph, therefore I make the best of what time I have.
-And this is also one of the main reasons that I travel light, due to my work schedules.
+I have very little time for my work in birding or photography; therefore, I make the best of my time.
+This is also one of the main reasons I travel lightly due to my work schedule.

 Omicron Binoculars, which I use for my bird watching.

-I have to admit that I do not know most of the birds spotted during my trip here as I did not have the Flores Bird Guide Book.
+I do not know most of the birds I spotted during my trip here, so I needed the Flores Bird Guide Book.

-I have ordered it and on my next birding trip to Flores, I will bring it along to identify all the birds.
-You can also visit my Facebook album on Flores birds, where I have posted more photos there.
+I ordered it and will bring it along on my next birding trip to Flores to identify all the birds.
+You can also visit my Facebook album on Flores birds, where I posted more photos.

 Conclusion

-In general, Flores is one of the new places for bird watching as it is located far from the main commercial Southeast Asia region and closer towards Papua New Guinea.
+Flores is one of the new places for bird watching as it is located far from the central commercial Southeast Asia region and closer towards Papua New Guinea.

-With minor development happening around the island, flora and fauna are still considered to be rich all over the island.
+With minor development around the island, flora and fauna are still considered rich all over the island.

 And for anyone wanting to do bird watching in Flores, I strongly recommend you engage a good bird guide who speaks the local language.